joFolta/house-price-gps/README.md

 ### Purpose:

 - Full-stack app that allows users to find their location and find the price of the nearest house.
-- Users can save their favorite houses
+- Users can save their favorite houses.

 ## IDEA:
 - look at REAL ESTATE Sites for CSS ideas/inspiration